JachymT/a-level-cs-blog/Computer Systems/1.3/1.3.2/notesSQL.md

 ```SQL
 DROP TABLE Table
 ```
-Deletes the whole table and anything in it.
+Deletes a table from the database and anything in it.

 ## Writing
 `#dd/mm/yyyy` - format for querying dates